mdn/translated-content-de/files/de/web/javascript/reference/statements/for-await...of/index.md

 // 3
 // 4

-// Vergleichen mit der for-of Schleife:
+// compare with for-of loop:

 for (const numOrPromise of generator()) {
   console.log(numOrPromise);